biosails/pheniqs/docs/index.md

 Pheniqs is a flexible generic barcode classifier for high-throughput next-gen sequencing that caters to a wide variety of experimental designs and has been designed for efficient data processing.
 Features include:

 ### Powerful and intuitive syntax
+- Classifies standard barcode types: Sample, Cellular, and Molecular Index
+- Directly writes barcodes to standard or custom BAM fields
 - Addresses index tags in arbitrary locations along reads
+- Easily accommodates custom barcode types, eliminating the need for pre- or post-processing
 - Easily handles any number of combinatorial barcode tags
-- Classifies standard barcode types: Sample, Cellular, and Molecular Index
-- Easily accommodates custom barcode types
-- Directly writes barcodes to standard or custom BAM fields
-- Eliminates need for pre- or post-processing of barcode tags

 ### Noise and quality aware probabilistic classifier
-- Increases accuracy over standard edit distance methods
+- [Increased accuracy](pamld) over standard edit distance methods
-- Reports classification error probabilities in standard SAM auxiliary tags
+- Reports classification error probabilities in SAM auxiliary tags
 - Modular design allows addition of new classifiers

 ### Robust engineering